 - Pull Fingers Up: Gently pull your fingers toward your body with your other hand.

-- Feel Stretch: You’ll feel a nice stretch under your forearm.
+- Feel Stretch: You’ll feel a stretch along the top of the forearm (back-of-hand side).

 - Hold: Stay there for 20-30 seconds per side.

-Benefits: Helps ward off carpal tunnel and boosts wrist extension for smoother moves.
+Benefits: May help ease carpal tunnel–related discomfort and support wrist extension for smoother movement.

 Tip: If you feel any tingling or numbness, ease up and take it slow.